EducationMoney.com Homepage EducationMoney Store

 USES AND USE RESTRICTIONS:

 Assistance is intended for the use of interns only.
 Interns will be provided with airfare to and from Washington, DC; lodging in central DC; per diem to cover meals, transportation and incidentals.
-A $1,200 stipend at the conclusion of the internship is given.
+A $1,200 stipend at the conclusion of the internship is awarded.

 ELIGIBILITY REQUIREMENTS: